 After letting the coffee filters dry for a little bit, I cut them in swirls.

-This could have been a great fine motor skills and cutting activity if Henry was to that stage in cutting.
+This could have been a great fine motor skill and cutting activity if Henry was to that stage in cutting.
 But he’s still getting the hang of cutting a straight line, let alone in circles close together.
-So I cut it this time!

 I asked Henry to grab me four sticks that were still floating around in his sandbox after we created the Tin Can Forest.

-Hand them over to your preschooler, and you have super safe sparklers for the 4th of July!
+Hand them over to your preschooler, and you have super safe “sparklers” for the 4th of July!

 - Super simple coffee filter fireworks found at No Time For Flash Cards.